phuslu/log/README.md

 	// FlushDuration is the period of the writer flush duration FlushDuration time.Duration

-	// Out specifies the writer of output.
+	// Writer specifies the writer of output.
 It uses os.Stderr in if empty.
-	Out io.Writer
+	Writer io.Writer
 }

 // ConsoleWriter parses the JSON input and writes it in an